Mere-cat/Metadata-Generator-for-Depositar/_sources/docs/01_wikidata/wiki_demo_new.md

 You can try this feature with your own data in this page.

 :::{tip}
-You can choose a particular dataset by its index and explore the geographic information recommendations provided.
-To proceed, follow these steps:
+To obtain wikidata keyword for your dataset, follow these steps:
 1. Click on the "rocket icon" located in the top-right corner.
 2. Select the option labeled `Live Code` from the menu.
 3. Once the environment is launched, you'll be able to manually execute **each** code cell.